mrjinxy/Gulp-Starter-Static-Build/README.md

 ## GULP STARTER DEV
 A starter folder structure to get up and runnnig building a website.
-Using Gulp as our task runner we have three different Gulp Tasks.
 Download and navigate to the folder.
 Use the command `npm install` to install all node modules

+We have two different Gulp command we can use here.
 ### Gulp
 Usage -  `gulp` while in the folder
 This is used for when we are in development mode.